 Planning a trip to the City of Angels?
 Give in to the siren call of LA’s most famous neighborhood and dig into all of the best things to do in Hollywood, California.

 Set against the foothills of the majestic Santa Monica Mountains in Southern California, Hollywood is the historic heart of the American entertainment industry.
 But there’s far more to this town than that.
-Nearly every traveler has dreamed of strutting down Sunset Strip or sliding their feet along the famous prints on the Hollywood Walk of Fame.
+Nearly every traveler has dreamed of strutting down the Sunset Strip or sliding their feet along the famous prints on the Hollywood Walk of Fame.
 But factor in amazing museums and galleries, high-end shopping, and world-class cuisine, and you’ve got yourself an award-winning destination.

 Ready for your star turn?
 Pack this complete guide to the top tourist attractions in Hollywood, California, and head for the Hills!

-Best places to visit in Hollywood, CA
+Must-see places to visit in Hollywood, CA

 Hollywood Walk of Fame